Supervised driving, explained

 What's the difference between submitting a log and certifying hours?

 In a submit-log state you turn in a completed record of your supervised driving, often on an official form.
-In a certify-only state a parent or guardian simply attests that the required hours were finished — there is no trip log to hand in.
+In a certify-only state a parent or guardian simply attests that the required hours were finished.
+There is no trip log to hand in.

 Do I still need to track my hours in a certify-only state?

 Yes.
 You still have to complete the required supervised hours; the state just trusts a parent or guardian to certify them.
-Driving Log keeps your private record so the person signing knows the hours are real.
+Learner Log keeps your private record so the person signing knows the hours are real.

 How do I know which model my state uses?